 Since Hunter Education became mandatory for 12–15 year old and first-

-From “Hunting & Trapping in Virginia, July 2017 – June 2018”, Page 7, published by the Virginia Department of Game and Inland Fisheries:
+From “Hunting & Trapping in Virginia, July 2021 – June 2022”, Page 8, published by the Virginia Department of Wildlife Resources:

 Mandatory Hunter Education

 Hunter Education courses provide instruction in hunter safety, principles of conservation, and sportsmanship.
 There are two options for completing Hunter Education – Classroom and Full Online Courses.

 - Section 1 –